 Earn a Promotion

 Instead of just asking for more money to do the same job, you could increase your salary by earning a promotion.
 This strategy works for a lot of millionaires.
-Corley found that 31% of the millionaires he interviewed had followed the “Company Climbers” path: climbing up the corporate ladder until they were at or near the top.
-These folks made most of their wealth from stock options or a partnership share in their company’s profits.
+Corley found that 31% of millionaires followed the “Company Climbers” path: climbing up the corporate ladder.
+They made most of their wealth from stock options or a partnership share in their company’s profits.

 Here are some strategies that can help you land a big promotion: